raja1196/MNIST-hand-digit-Recognition/README.md

 Installation of numpy and Scikit-learn neccesary to run this code.

 ## Dataset
 - Download MNIST dataset from [here](http://yann.lecun.com/exdb/mnist/).
 Do not use sklearn built-in functions to load the dataset, as it uses different training and testing set as the website.
-During evaluation, we will assume the results corresponds to the testing set from the website.
 - Use only the training images for training (You can split it into training set and validation set).
-- The test set will be used for evaluation.

 ## Installing